openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ### Token Request

-Upon receiving a successful Authentication Request, a Token Request is made as defined in [@!RFC6749].
+Upon receiving a successful Authentication Response, a Token Request is made as defined in Section 4.1.3 of [@!RFC6749].

 Below is a non-normative example of a token request:
 ```